-In its simplest terms, a business model is a rationale for how to you plan to create, deliver and capture value – or, simpler still, how to you plan to make money.
+In its simplest terms, a business model is a rationale for how you plan to create, deliver and capture value – or, simpler still, how you plan to make money.
 By pinpointing how your business will or does run and what you do better than your rivals, it can help you to stay better focused on your goals and the profitability of your training services.

 Creating a successful business model

 A quick search on Google shows that there is an abundance of business models, from the simple to the complex.
 One particularly respected starting point for creating a successful business model is the ‘Business model canvas’ by Alex Osterwalder, which asks you to answer the following nine questions: